DataDog/integrations-core/trend_micro_vision_one_xdr/README.md

 ## Overview

-[Trend Micro Vision One XDR][1] collects and automatically correlates data across multiple security layers - email, endpoint, server, cloud workload, and network.
+[Trend Micro Vision One XDR][1] collects and automatically correlates data across multiple security layers: email, endpoint, server, cloud workload, and network.
 This allows for faster detection of threats and improved investigation and response times through security analysis.

 This integration ingests the following logs:

 - Workbench Alerts
 - Observed Attack Techniques

-This integration seamlessly collects all the above listed logs, channeling them into Datadog for analysis.
-Leveraging the built-in logs pipeline, these logs are parsed and enriched, enabling effortless search and analysis.
+This integration collects all the above listed logs and sends them to Datadog for analysis.
+Datadog uses the built-in logs pipeline to parse and enrich these logs, enabling effortless search and analysis.
 The integration provides insight into workbench alerts and observed attack techniques through the out-of-the-box dashboards.

 ## Setup